Issei0804-ie/typescript-with-debugger-example/Readme.md

 - pnpm(v8.6.12)
 - node(v18.17.1)

-I recomend to use pnpm, but it may can build a environment.
+I recommend using pnpm, but you may also be able to build an environment using npm or yarn.

 ### Install dependencies and build